VMBlakelock/bouquetnblooms/README.md

 # Bouquet'N'Blooms

-*Subscribe to have fresh Bouquet'N'Blooms everyday*
+*Amazing fresh Bouquet'N'Blooms for many an occasion*

 *Deployed to [Heroku](https://flask-saute-and-skewers.herokuapp.com/) and stored in [Github](https://github.com/)*